Leab-JB/Leab-JB/README.md

 ## 🚀 About Me

-I'm a passionate developer building immersive games, powerful business applications, and scalable web platforms using technologies like Unity, Angular, ASP.NET Core, .NET (WPF), and the Power Platform.
+I'm a passionate developer building immersive games, powerful business applications, and scalable web platforms using technologies like Unity, Angular, ASP.NET Core, .NET, and the Microsoft Power Platform.
 While most of my work is currently private, I’m happy to provide access or walkthroughs on request.

 ---